EoghyUnscripted/Arcade-Games-Core/README.md

 ### Data Folder

 The Data directories store any external data file or Python file that is primarily used for behind-the-scenes functions like a JSON file that stores standard game data used for gameplay.
 It also includes API functions and large string variables like the `rock_paper_scissors_art.py` file which stores the artwork to be displayed during gameplay.

+## Replit Demo

+["Penny Arcade"](https://replit.com/@EoghyUnscripted/Penny-Arcade) This Repl is a live demo version of the Arcade Games Core and can be run without additional tools or skillset for convenience

+## GitHub Repository

+["Arcade Games Core"](https://github.com/EoghyUnscripted/Arcade-Games-Core) This is the GitHub repository for the original application